Binance Portfolio Redesign

 Unified portfolio summary across all wallet types

-Binance splits funds across Spot, Margin, Funding, and Earn wallets.
-I couldn't merge them (backend architecture), so I designed a persistent top bar that rolls everything into one total — "$1,732.94" instead of four separate balances.
+Binance splits funds across Spot, Margin, Funding, and Earn.
+I couldn't merge them (backend constraint), so I designed a persistent top bar that rolls everything into one total.

 design thinking